Skip to main content

 Summary (40 credits)

-At least half of the credits required for the major must be completed at Metropolitan State University.
+At least half of the credits required for the major must be completed at Metro State University.
 Students must earn a grade of C- or above in all major courses.
 Student should select lower division electives and upper division electives in consultation with an advisor.
 Transfer courses may be applicable to major requirements.
 The university's degree audit will specify transfer courses that are directly equivalent to major requirements.
 Other transfer courses must be approved by a faculty advisor in the department.

 + Lower Division Courses (3 - 10 credits)